© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn Esgair-carnau Burnt Mound is a scheduled monument protected by Cadw under reference BR411.
 View the official record →

-Cefn Esgair-carnau Burnt Mound is a prehistoric burnt mound located in Breconshire, Wales, dating to the Bronze Age.
+Cefn Esgair-carnau Burnt Mound is a prehistoric monument located in Breconshire, Wales, designated as a Scheduled Ancient Monument (SAM BR411) by Cadw.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR411.

 Cefn Esgair-carnau Burnt Mound dates from the prehistoric period, and is classified as a burnt mound.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefn Esgair-carnau Burnt Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR411.